What to expect

-Stop off at the lovely botanical garden in Sežana and an unusual war museum in the village tower at Lokev before before arriving in Lipica village to see the area’s famous horses.
-Take an optional tour in a traditional carriage or cycle onto the small town of Divaca .
+Cycle along mostly flat terrain with some rolling sections.
+Stop off at the botanical garden in Sežana and the unusual war museum in the village tower at Lokev.
+Arrive in Lipica village and discover the area’s famous horses, taking a tour in a traditional carriage or watching them perform.

 Divaca - Ankaran